explcre/Adaptable-and-intrepretable-multi-task-learning-based-gene-level-methylation-estimation/README.md

 There will be some partial results in `./result/`

-There will be a result for the setting of this run and all the test accuracy result in `result-all` named by the `output_file_name` in program `./tools.py` (around line 127).
+There will be a result for the setting of this run and all the test accuracy result in `./result-all/` named by the `output_file_name` in program `./tools.py` (around line 127).
 For example, `./result-all/1-10results-together.csv`.

 There will be logs in `./log/` named by the date.